edgard/murailobot/README.md

 - Use [Conventional Commits](https://www.conventionalcommits.org/) format for your commit messages
 - The release type (patch, minor, major) is determined by your commit messages

-### Manual Releases

-If you need to trigger a release manually or specify a particular version bump:

-1. Go to GitHub Actions
-2. Select the "Automated Release" workflow
-3. Click "Run workflow"
-4. Select the branch (usually `main`)
-5. Submit to trigger the workflow

 All releases are available on the [Releases](https://github.com/yourusername/murailobot/releases) page.

 ## License